genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_running-applications/02_options/01_using-wsl.md

 * Ubuntu    Stopped         2
 ```

+### Install Ubuntu

+Available in the Microsoft App store, the [Ubuntu app](https://www.microsoft.com/store/productId/9PDXGNCFSCZV) utilises WSL2 and allows you to quickly open an Ubuntu terminal which helps with Microsoft's guide on installing CentOS7 (section below)

-## Install CentOS for WSL2
+### Install CentOS7 for WSL2
 WSL distrubtions can be found easily at various locations on the web.
-For expedience, you can use this article from Microsoft in order to build a CentOS distro from a Docker image:
+For expedience, you can use this article from Microsoft in order to build a CentOS distro from a Docker image.

+#### Important Note
+Before you continue, We recommend using CentOS7, where as the guide below guides on centOS latest.
+Replace `docker run -t centos bash ls/` with `docker run -t centos:centos7 bash ls/` in the instructions on the page.

 [https://docs.microsoft.com/en-us/windows/wsl/use-custom-distro#export-the-tar-from-a-container](https://docs.microsoft.com/en-us/windows/wsl/use-custom-distro#export-the-tar-from-a-container)